 She has held several prestigious positions in dance throughout the world, including Cite des Arts (Paris), BaryshnikovArts Centre (New York), Juilliard (New York), Bolshoi Ballet Academy (Moscow), Beijing Dance Academy (China), and The Hong Kong Academy for Performing Arts (China).

 Raewyn’s work has been presented by festivals and venues worldwide, including New Zealand arts festivals – Auckland, Nelson, Christchurch, Taupo and Dunedin; in Australia at BrisbaneArts Festival, Brisbane Power House, Centre of Contemporary Arts (Cairns), Sydney Opera House, Ten Days on the Island (Tasmania), Perth International Arts Festival; and internationally at Hong Kong Arts Festival, Peter Sharpe Theatre (New York), Bolshoi Theatre (Russia), Baryshnikov Arts Centre (New York), and National Arts Centre (Tokyo).

 In her first year at Co3 Raewyn initiated an on-going company in residency with Art Gallery Western Australia and has been awarded a prestigious twelve-week artistic residency at Tokyo Wonder Site, Tokyo in 2016.
 As well, in July 2016 Raewyn has been invited to teach masterclasses and workshops at Beijing Dance Festival.

 January 2017 saw Raewyn return to Hong Kong Academy for Performing Arts, Dance Department as a Visiting Artist.
-In February she will travel to Japan as a Delegate of Australia Council to attend Tokyo Performing Arts Market.
+In February she travelled to Japan as a Delegate of Australia Council to attend Tokyo Performing Arts Market.